NI-Measurement-Plug-Ins/automotive-interface-plugins/src/labview/grpc-template/README.md

 Example Plugin that implements the template.
 Folder path: `src\labview\grpc-example`

-After completing the instructions below,
+In the instructions below, in step 5 (the TODO list),
-please refer to this plugin's README: `src\labview\grpc-example\README.md`
+You can refer to the Example Plugin's README to see implementation details:
+Location: `src\labview\grpc-example\README.md`

 ## Instructions